ibm-cloud-docs/netezza/timetravel/queryingdata_timetravel.md

 ```
 {: codeblock}

-In this example, you suspect that changes were made to the **PRODUCT** table, and you want to revert them.
+In this example, you suspected that changes were made to the **PRODUCT** table, and you wanted to revert them.

 ## Restoring updated rows
 {: #restoringupdated_tt}

-A particular product’s price was incorrectly updated and needs to be restored.
-Example:

 ```sql
 UPDATE <table> SET <col> = <expression> [,<expression>...]